mkv25-games/space-mkv25/README.md

 - Set up basic Electron wrapper
 - Set up basic Vue application with Routing
 - Build a full page interactive application
+- Configure Electron to work with the file based version of the compiled Vue application